 In order to help address these shortcomings, it is imperative to support the numerical methods with experimental data.
 For this purpose, linear cascade wind tunnels present themselves as ideal facilities due to the clean flow conditions and optical access they are able to achieve when compared to rotating compressor rigs.
-Nevertheless, operating these facilities is still a complex task, as summarized in the work by Hirsch (1993).
-Because of this, it is still rare to have the opportunity to validate a new design for these applications experimentally; perhaps more today than ever before.
-In the past, research institutions and organizations like ONERA (Fourmaux et al., 1988) and General Motors (Fleeter et al., 1975) have designed and operated linear cascade wind tunnels for high-speed flow applications.
-Today on the other hand, these research projects advancing the fundamental understanding of this type of flows reside in the facilities of just a few research institutions, including for example the IMP PAN's Transonic Wind Tunnel (Flaszynski et al., 2015) and the DLR's own Transonic Cascade Wind Tunnel (TGK) in Cologne (Hergt et al., 2022).
+Nevertheless, operating these facilities is still a complex task, as summarized in reference [3].
+Because of this, it is still rare to have the opportunity to validate a new design for these applications experimentally (perhaps more today than ever before).
+In the past, research institutions and organizations like ONERA [4] and General Motors [5] have designed and operated linear cascade wind tunnels for high-speed flow applications.
+Today, on the other hand, research projects that advance the fundamental understanding of these types of flows reside in the facilities of just a few research institutions, such as the IMP PAN's Transonic Wind Tunnel [6] and the DLR's own Transonic Cascade Wind Tunnel (TGK) in Cologne [7].

-The TGK is a leading-edge, continuous-loop linear cascade wind tunnel that has been in operation in Cologne for over 40 years (Schreiber and Starken, 1981).
-The wind tunnel can be operated at Mach numbers between 0.2 and 0.2 and 0.4, while achieving Reynolds number between 0.2 and 0.4 and 0.4 are configuration of the wind tunnel has been continuously developed to allow the investigation of an increasing number of transonic cascade designs at different operating points of interest.
+The TGK is a leading-edge, continuous-loop linear cascade wind tunnel that has been operating in Cologne for over 40 years [8].
+The wind tunnel can be operated at Mach numbers between 0.2 and 1.4, while achieving Reynolds numbers between 10^5 and 3×10^6 .
+The configuration of the wind tunnel has been continuously developed to allow the investigation of an increasing number of transonic cascade designs at different operating points of interest.
 These features include suction devices around the test section, modifiable wall positions and outlet cross-section during operation, and a configurable cascade angle with respect to the horizontal axis among others.
 This means that an experienced user can control the flow conditions at the inlet, the flow periodicity, the outlet back pressure, the size of the sidewall boundary layers, and other conditions that are important to find the desired operating point of any given design.
-These characteristics make it a unique facility in the world and ideal to investigate transonic flow applications of this nature.
+These characteristics make it a unique facility in the world and ideal for investigating transonic flow applications of this nature.

-This publication then focuses on assessing the most relevant discrepancies that still exist between numerical and experimental research within the context of compressor blade design.
-The paper begins by presenting the Transonic Cascade TEAMAero (TCTA), which is a recent product of the author's work employing in-house state-of-the-art design techniques.
-This cascade was designed within the context of the H2020 research consortium, TEAMAero, dedicated to the study of Shock-Boundary Layer Interaction and mitigation strategies in transonic flow applications.
+This publication focuses on assessing the most relevant discrepancies that exist between numerical and experimental research within the context of compressor blade designs [9].
+The paper begins by presenting the Transonic Cascade TEAMAero (TCTA), which is a recent product of the author's work, employing in-house state-of-the-art design techniques.
+This cascade was designed within the context of the H2020 research consortium, TEAMAero, dedicated to the study of shock-boundary layer interactions and mitigation strategies in transonic flow applications.
 The TGK facility previously mentioned is then described in detail, along with the steady measurement techniques employed for this study.
 The results obtained enable a direct comparison between the output of the design process and the actual working range performance of the TCTA for discussion.
 The experimental investigation of this cascade then presents a unique opportunity to validate the numerical procedures, but also to identify its shortcomings that are yet to be addressed.